Forming a Virginia LLC

 - Obtain an Employer Identification Number (“EIN”) from the IRS and decide whether to elect to be taxed as a sole proprietorship (the default form of taxation if there is only one member of the LLC), a partnership (the default form of taxation if there is more than one member of the LLC) or as an “S” Corporation.
 Yes, an LLC may elect to be taxed as an S Corp. despite the fact that it is not a “corp.”
 Don’t let the name fool you.

 - Run the LLC correctly!
 Setting up your new LLC is important but you must also run it properly for it to protect you!
 For that reason, we provide our expertly written eBook – “I Have an LLC – Now What?
-Your Complete Guide to your New Virginia LLC” – with every new LLC formation order at no additional cost.
+Your Complete Guide to your New Virginia LLC” – with every new LLC formation order at no additional cost, available upon request.
 This 12 page e-book is filled with all of the information you need to be sure you’re moving forward with your new LLC properly and are taking advantage of the maximum legal protections available to you.

 - On an ongoing basis, the LLC should be sure to pay its annual assessment (sent out by the State Corporation Commission in July every year) to maintain its good standing.